wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

-### Article 55 Rights of persons during an investigation
+### Article 55---Rights of persons during an investigation

 *   1\.
 In respect of an investigation under this Statute, a person: